javascript-tutorial/en.javascript.info/2-ui/99-ui-misc/01-mutation-observer/article.md

 ## Summary

-`MutationObserver` can react to changes in DOM: attributes, added/removed elements, text content.
+`MutationObserver` can react to changes in DOM - attributes, text content and adding/removing elements.

 We can use it to track changes introduced by other parts of our code, as well as to integrate with third-party scripts.